LuaanNguyen/portfolio/src/content/blog/intern-experience-aws.md

 Here’s the juicy part of the experience:

 I was the first intern out of four to join the team, and each of us had our own independent project.
 According to my mentor, mine was one of the most difficult.
-That came with plenty of roadblocks to figure out-but also meant I could share my solutions to help the interns who joined after me.
+That came with plenty of roadblocks to figure out - but also meant I could share my solutions to help the interns who joined after me.

 It took me about four weeks just to get fully onboarded.
 That includes learning the codebase, setting up my personal environment, and essentially recreating the team’s workflow in my own AWS account.
 Since I didn’t have full permissions as an intern, I spent a lot of time tracking down the right people and asking for access.
 Eventually, I decided to write an onboarding guide for interns, which ended up being adopted by multiple teams and is now one of the standardized docs used org-wide.